lydiaYchen/PerfEvaluation-IN4215/README.md

 1. Homework (30%): 3 individual homework due in week 4, 8, 11.
 Each homework accounts 10  of the grade and cover 3 weeks material.
 All homework will be released at the begining of the semester.

-2. Group project (50%): group project report (40%) and presentation (10%).
+2. Group project (70%): group project report (60%) and presentation (10%).
 There will be topics of modeling response times, configuring, dependability, scheduling design.
-There will be an initial proposal in week 3, interim discussion with each team in week 6.
-The final report will be due in week 9, and 20 minutes presentation in week 9 as well.
+There will be an initial proposal in week 5, interim discussion with each team in week 9.
+The final report will be due in week 13, and 20 minutes presentation in week 9 as well.

-**All assessment items (homework, and projects reports) have to be submitted via Brightspace.**
+**All assessment items (homework, and projects reports) have to be submitted via ILIAS.**

 ###  6.1. <a name='Homework'></a>Homework